 Like most airlines across the world, Delta charges a hefty fee to transfer SkyMiles between accounts – even spouses and relatives.
 Delta will charge you $0.01 per mile plus a $30 processing fee per transaction (plus applicable taxes).
 And you must transfer miles in allotments of 1,000 SkyMiles.

 At that rate, transferring 30,000 SkyMiles to another user would cost you $330 ($300 for the miles and a $30 transaction fee).
 That rarely makes sense – especially when there are better options.

-Transfer from the American Express Membership Rewards Program
+Transfer from American Express Membership Rewards Cards

 Click Here to learn more about the Platinum Card from American Express